aaronbell/RotateView/README.md

 # License

-Copyright 2017 Aaron Bell (@aaronbell & @sajatype).
-Special thanks to Mark Frömberg's Kernkraft plugin that explained how to draw outlines in Vanilla.
+Copyright 2017 Aaron Bell ([@aaronbell](http://twitter.com/aaronbell) & [@sajatype](http://twitter.com/sajatype)).
+Special thanks to Mark Frömberg's Kernkraft plugin that explained how to draw outlines in Vanilla and to Georg / Rainier who helped explain Glyphsapp callbacks.

 Licensed under the [Apache License](http://www.apache.org/licenses/LICENSE-2.0), Version 2.0 (the "License"); you may not use this file except in compliance with the License.